prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 $\mathcal L = f(\hat y, y) + \lambda * \sum { \mid w \mid }$, where $\lambda$ is our constant.

 L1 adds absolute weights penalties to the loss function.
-This in effect shrinks the less important features coefficient to zero (read: removes less some features).
+This in effect shrinks the less important features coefficient to zero (read: removes less important features).

 It works well with models having large (read: huge) number of features since it is made to ignore the less important features.